 Professional negligence claims against architects

-We can assist with claims against architects for matters such as:
+We can assist with professional negligence claims against architects for matters such as:

 - Failure to prepare suitable construction drawings and/or specifications